Guðrún Ögmundsdóttir: Biography

 At the 1999 Icelandic parliamentary election, she was elected to serve in the Althing as a member of the Social Democratic Party (later the Social Democratic Alliance) in the Reykjavík North constituency.
 While serving in the Althing, Guðrún was a member of the Social Affairs Committee, the Althing General Committee and the Health and Social Security Committee.
 She sat in ten legislatures and conducted work in the Nordic for Parliament.
 In 2003, Guðrún asked for a report on people cohabiting and it found same-sex couples did not have the same rights as heterosexual couples.
 She helped to come up with legislation that gave same-sex couples the same rights as heterosexual people to adopt and to receive assisted insemination treatment from 27 June 2006.
 Guðrún also lobbied for women's freedom, women's rights and the rights of minorities.
 From 2003 to 2007, she represented the Iceland Division of the West Nordic Council.

 Guðrún was employed by the Ministry of Justice from 20 September 2010 to work as a liaison between the state and those who were put into public housing when they were children and adolescents and subjected to harsh treatment.
 From 2011 to 2018, she was a board member and later between 2016 and 2018 chair of UNICEF Iceland.
 Guðrún gained re-election to Reykjavík City Council in 2017.
 A biography of Guðrún, Hjartað ræður för, was authored by Halla Gunnarsdóttir and published in 2010.

 Personal life

 Guðrún was married to the Marine Research Institute specialist Gísli Arnór Víkingsson.
 The couple were the parents of two children.
 She was appointed Knight's Cross of the Order of the Falcon in June 2019 for her "contribution to humanity and the struggle for equality of gay people".
-On the morning of 31 December 2019, Guðrún died of cancer in the emergency department of the Landspítali in Kópavogur.
+On the morning of 31 December 2019, Guðrún died of cancer in the palliative department of the Landspítali in Kópavogur.